BestTimesToVisit.com Logo

 When's the absolute best time to visit Liverpool if I'm a huge Beatles fan?

 For the ultimate Beatles pilgrimage, aim for late spring (May/June) or early autumn (September).
-The weather is generally milder, meaning you can comfortably wander around Penny Lane and Strawberry Field without battling the chill.
-Plus, you'll avoid the peak summer crowds, making those iconic Cavern Club visits feel a bit more intimate.
+The weather is generally milder, making those walking tours of Penny Lane and Strawberry Field much more enjoyable.
+Plus, you'll often find fewer crowds than during the peak summer months, allowing for a more intimate experience at The Cavern Club and other key sites.

 Beyond the obvious music scene, what's a must-do that most tourists miss?